World leaders head to London for Queen Elizabeth II funeral

 “We, like many, thought you’d be here forever.
 And we all miss you terribly.
 You were our matriarch, our guide, our loving hand on our backs leading us through this world.
 You taught us so much and we will cherish those lessons and memories forever,” the sisters wrote.

-The queen’s four children — Charles, Princess Anne, Prince Andrew and Prince Edward — held a similar vigil around the coffin on Friday.

-The silence in the hall was briefly broken Friday when a man lunged at the coffin.
+The silence in Westminster Hall was briefly broken Friday when a man lunged at the coffin.
 London police said Sunday that a 28-year-old London man, Muhammad Khan, has been charged with behavior intended to “cause alarm, harassment or distress.”
 He will appear in court on Monday.

 The lying-in-state continues until early Monday morning, when the queen’s coffin will be moved on a gun carriage pulled by 142 Royal Navy ratings to nearby Westminster Abbey for the funeral, the finale of 10 days of national mourning for Britain’s longest-reigning monarch.